OmNepal/PreVizAI/README.md

 ## ✨ Project Vision
-PreVizAI is a modern, HIPAA-conscious healthcare web application built with Next.js and Cedar OS Voice Capabilities, designed to streamline and transform pre-appointment patient intake through natural, conversational AI.
+PreVizAI is a modern healthcare web application built with Next.js, Cedar OS and advanced Voice Capabilities, designed to streamline and transform pre-appointment patient intake through natural, conversational AI.

 **The Problem**
-Traditional patient intake relies on long, static forms—slow and often incomplete.
-Doctors spend 15+ minutes on repetitive questions, risking misdiagnosis and frustrating patients.
+Traditional patient intake relies on long, static forms that are slow and often incomplete.
+Doctors spend 30+ minutes on repetitive questions, risking misdiagnosis and frustrating patients.

 **Our Solution**
 PreVizAI replaces traditional forms with a natural, voice-powered patient intake experience.
-Using Cedar OS Voice Capabilities, patients can speak freely while the interface guides them through a conversational workflow, improving data quality and saving valuable time.
+Using Cedar OS and OpenAI Voice Capabilities, patients can speak freely while the interface guides them through a conversational workflow, improving data quality and saving valuable time.

 ---